 - “Surviving the Sneaky Psychology of Supermarkets” (3 pages) from National Geographic

-- “The psychology behind retail marketing” (2 pages) by Katie Kochelek
+- “The Psychology Behind Retail Marketing” (2 pages) by Katie Kochelek

-- “Video game addiction is now being recognized—what happens next?”
+- “Video Game Addiction is Now Being Recognized — What Happens Next?”
 (9 pages) from MIT Technology Review

-Classical Conditioning Experiment
+11. Classical Conditioning Experiment

 Before students read Brave New World and observe the methods of the Hatchery and Conditioning Centre, study the psychology behind classical conditioning.
+The worksheet explains the basics of Pavlov’s work and leads students through a simple experiment involving heart rate manipulation.
+Students who understand conditioning before reading will recognize it operating on every page of the novel.

 “Just to give you a general idea,” he would explain to them.
 For of course some sort of general idea they must have, if they were to do their work intelligently–though as little of one, if they were to be good and happy members of society, as possible.
 For particulars, as every one knows, make for virtue and happiness; generalities are intellectually necessary evils.
 Not philosophers but fretsawyers and stamp collectors compose the backbone of society.